smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/12 - Relational Division.md

         a.EmployeeID_A,
         a.EmployeeID_B,
         a.CountWindow AS LicenseCount
-FROM    cte_CountWindow a INNER JOIN
+FROM    cte_MatchingPairs a INNER JOIN
         cte_Count b ON a.CountWindow = b.LicenseCount AND a.EmployeeID_A = b.EmployeeID INNER JOIN
         cte_Count c ON a.CountWindow = c.LicenseCount AND a.EmployeeID_B = c.EmployeeID
 ORDER BY 1;